WarnerMedia/artemis/ui/README.md

 1. Review the `.env.*` files in the project root directory and modify to meet your requirements
 2. Populate the variables in the `nonprod.mk` and `prod.mk` Makefiles to match your deployment
 3. Customize the `homepage` field in `package.json` to match your deployment.
 Refer to [create-react-app documentation](https://create-react-app.dev/docs/deployment/#step-1-add-homepage-to-packagejson)
-4. Review and customize files in the `src/custom` directory to meet the requirements of your application, such as customizing the application logo, page footer, and welcome message
+4. Review and customize files in the `src/custom` directory to meet the requirements of your application, such as customizing the application logo, page footer, welcome message, and data export message
+   - Search for "REPLACE ME" strings
-5. Populate the `publicCustom` directory with any files you want to either add to the app's `public` directory or overwrite default files, such as `favicon.ico`
+5. Populate the `public` directory with any files you want to add, such as `favicon.ico`

 ### ✅ Prerequisites